sourceunion/libre-control/ARCHITECTURE.md

 > "The robustness of an offensive system lies in its ability to hide operational complexity behind simple interfaces, ensuring infrastructure survival even in hostile environments."

-**LibreControl**’s architecture transcends mere remote command execution.
-It uses event-driven microservices to simulate resilience, stealth, and flexibility found in Advanced Persistent Threats (APTs).
-This approach modernizes control infrastructure and provides students with a realistic model of how criminal and state actors operate resilient botnet networks.
+**LibreControl**'s architecture uses event-driven microservices to simulate resilience, stealth, and flexibility found in Advanced Persistent Threats (APTs).
 This section details the technical specifications and design rationale for each subsystem.

 ### Agent (Implant / Payload): Execution and Persistence Vector

 The Agent is the software artifact deployed on the compromised endpoint.
-Unlike traditional remote administration tools (RATs) or IT support tools, the C2 agent is designed for hostile environments, assuming constant monitoring by EDR solutions and security analysts.
+Unlike traditional remote administration tools (RATs), the C2 agent is designed for hostile environments, assuming constant monitoring by EDR solutions and security analysts.

 #### Functional Responsibilities

-* **Asynchronous Communication (Beaconing):** Avoids persistent connections and uses intermittent polling with **jitter** to obscure traffic patterns.
+- **Asynchronous Communication (Beaconing)**: Avoids persistent connections and uses intermittent polling.
-* **Modular Command Execution:** Supports shell execution and in-memory execution to evade disk-based detection.
-* **Failover Mechanisms:** Implements dead-man’s switches and multi-protocol fallback to survive listener disruptions.

-#### Decoupling Justification

-* **OpSec (Operational Security):** Agent only contains the server’s public key; captured binaries cannot decrypt prior traffic.
-* **Signature Evasion:** Small, modular agent cores enable obfuscation and packing to evade static detection.
+- **Modular Command Execution**: Executes tasks in-memory or via the shell to reduce disk footprint and evade detection, allowing flexible execution of scripts, binaries, or custom routines without leaving artifacts.
+- **Failover Mechanisms**: Uses multi-protocol fallback and dead-man switches to maintain resilience against listener disruptions, automatically switching channels and retrying connections to ensure continued operation.
+- **Forward Secrecy**: Generates ephemeral keys for every session.
+Static keys are used **only** for authentication, ensuring that the compromise of the server does not decrypt historical traffic.
+- **Replay Protection**: Implements a **Monotonic Counter** in the protocol header.
+The agent discards any task with an ID $\le$ the last executed task, neutralizing packet replay attacks.

-### Listeners (Communication Interfaces): Abstraction Layer
+### Listeners (Communication Interfaces)

 Listeners decouple control logic (what to do) from the transport (how to deliver), masking traffic and sanitizing input.

 #### Functional Responsibilities

-* **Traffic Masking (Malleable Profiles):** Mimics legitimate network traffic to evade detection.
+- **Traffic Masking (Malleable Profiles)**: Mimics legitimate network traffic to evade detection.
-* **Normalization and Deserialization:** Converts raw packets into a structured format for the Core.
+- **Strict Deserialization**: Implements rigid schema validation (Protobuf) to prevent "Hot Patching" or memory corruption attacks from malicious agents.
-* **Stateless Forwarding:** Passes data to the Broker without maintaining agent context.
+- **Stateless Forwarding**: Passes data to the Broker without maintaining agent context.

-#### Architectural Resilience

-* **Failure Isolation:** Containerized listeners ensure edge vulnerabilities do not compromise the core.
+- **Failure Isolation:** Containerized listeners ensure edge vulnerabilities do not compromise the core.

-### Message Broker: Central Nervous System (Orchestration)
+### Message Broker (Orchestration)

-Enables asynchronous, distributed, and scalable operations using technologies like Redis or RabbitMQ.
+Enables asynchronous, distributed, and scalable operations using technologies such as Redis or RabbitMQ, acting as the core hub for task distribution, service coordination, and event-driven orchestration across the system.

 #### Functional Responsibilities

-* **Queue Management:** Buffers tasks during core downtime and prioritizes traffic.
-* **Pub/Sub Pattern:** Allows pluggable, extensible microservices.
-* **Polyglot Interoperability:** Supports multi-language development across components.
+- **Queue Management**: Buffers tasks during service downtime, enforces prioritization, and ensures reliable delivery under high load conditions, preventing task loss and enabling smooth system operation during spikes or temporary outages.
+- **Pub/Sub Pattern**: Facilitates loosely coupled, pluggable microservices that can subscribe to events, trigger workflows, and extend functionality without modifying core logic, supporting dynamic scaling and modular feature development.
+- **Polyglot Interoperability**: Provides seamless integration for components developed in multiple programming languages, enabling cross-platform compatibility, flexible deployment, and easier collaboration between diverse development teams.

-### Team Server Core: Intelligence and Cryptography
+### Team Server Core

-Central authority and sole “source of truth,” protected in the most secure infrastructure zone.
+Serves as the central authority and sole "source of truth," secured within the trusted infrastructure zone, responsible for managing agent operations, cryptographic protocols, and task orchestration.

 #### Functional Responsibilities

-* **State & Session Management:** Tracks agent status and operational metadata.
-* **Encryption:** Maintains asymmetric and symmetric keys for secure end-to-end communication.
-* **Tasking Logic:** Converts operator intent into agent-specific opcodes.

-### Payload Factory: Automated Artifact Generation

-Generates agents on-demand with dynamic configuration, obfuscation, and isolated resource management.
+- **State & Session Management**: Continuously tracks agent status, operational metadata, and connectivity health, ensuring accurate session persistence and enabling responsive system monitoring.
+- **Cryptographic Enforcement**: Manages ephemeral key exchanges, enforces forward secrecy, and validates HMAC signatures to guarantee message integrity and prevent tampering or replay attacks.
+- **Tasking Logic**: Translates operator instructions into agent-specific opcodes, handles prioritization, and schedules execution to maintain reliable and flexible operational control across the environment.

 ### Database: Persistence, History, and Auditing

-Stores operation state, audit trails, and enables operational replay for Red Team exercises.

-### Frontend / Console: Command & Control Interface

-Provides a unified “single pane of glass” for human operators with multi-user collaboration, data visualization, and RBAC enforcement.
+Provides secure storage for operational state, historical data, and comprehensive audit trails, enabling reliable tracking and post-incident analysis.

+#### Functional Responsibilities

+- **Tamper-Evident Logging**: Implements an **HMAC Chain** for the audit log, where each entry’s hash depends on the previous entry ($Hash_N = SHA256(Hash_{N-1} + Data)$).
+This design ensures that any modification, deletion, or insertion — even by a root user — breaks the cryptographic chain, providing verifiable integrity for all historical records.
+- **Encrypted Storage**: All stored data, including agent state and audit logs, is encrypted at rest using strong symmetric cryptography, protecting sensitive operational information from unauthorized access.
+- **Access Control & Segmentation**: Implements strict role-based access controls and database segmentation to minimize exposure, enforce least privilege, and prevent lateral movement in case of compromise.
+- **Replication & Redundancy**: Supports real-time replication across multiple nodes or datacenters, ensuring high availability, fault tolerance, and data durability under network or hardware failures.
+- **Query Auditing & Monitoring**: Logs all database queries and changes, allowing operators to detect unusual patterns, investigate incidents, and maintain compliance with security policies.

 ## Command Execution Pipeline